mengcong11/mengcong11.github.io/_pages/about.md

 ## Research Interests

-* Turbulence in magnetized plasmas
+* Turbulence and flows in magnetized plasmas
-* Zonal flows and other coherent structures
 * Synchronization and pattern formation in non-equilibrium systems
 * Reactivity and stability of complex dynamical systems
-* Non-Hermitian physics
+* Reciprocity, symmetry and topological properties in non-Hermitian systems

 ## Education